JoydebGIThub/java-practice-code/coreJavaPractice/InterviewQuestion2.md

          - Size: The size of each thread's Stack can be configured using the "-Xss" JVM flag.
          - StackOverflowError: If a thread's Stack exceeds its allocated size (Often due to deep or infinite recursion), a "StackOverflowError" is thrown.
     - Analogy: Think of a stack of plates where each plate represents a method call.
 When you call a method, a new plate is added to the top.
 Local variables and other method-specific information are kept on the plate.
 When the method finishes, the plate is removed.
 Each worker (thread) has their own stack of plates.
+***
+## Q: What is the difference between checked and unchecked exceptions?
+### Checked Exception:
+    - Definition: Checked exception are exceptions that the compiler forces you to handle (either by catching them in a "try-catch" block or declaring them in the "throws" clause of the method signature).
+    - Inheritance: They are subclasses of the "Exception" class, excluding "RuntimeException".
+    - Compiled-Time Check: The compiler verifies if you code handles these exceptions.
+If you don't you'll get a compile-time error.
+    - Intent: They typically represent exceptional conditions that are reasonably predictable and recoverable, often related to external resources or environmental issues ("IOException" when dealing with files, "SQLException" when interaction with databases).
+The API designers expect you to anticipate and handle these situations gracefully.
+### Unchecked Exceptions:
+    - Definition: Unchecked exceptions are exceptions that the compiler does not force you to handle.
+You can catch them if you want, but you're not required to.
+    - Inheritance: They are subclasses of the "RuntimeException" class (and Error).
+    - Runtime Check: These exceptions typically occur due to programming error or unexpected runtime conditions that are often dificult or impractical to anticipate and recover from in the general flow of the program.
+    - Intent: They usually indicate bugs in your code (e.g, NullPointerException, ArrayIndexOutOfBoundsException, IllegalArgumentException).
+The philosophy is that trying to handle every potential occurrence of these world lead to overly verbose and less readabke code.
+It's generally better to fix the underlying bug.
+"Error" subclasses usually represent serious JVM problems that applications typically shouldn't try to handle (OutOfMemoryError, StackOverflowError).
+***